fcostin/logsumexp_approx/README.md

 						blocks are duplicated in input, clang
 						finds all of these and factors them out.
 						Compilation takes about 5 minutes.

+jit_poc		jit		0.425 -- 0.468	code generate a single branchless function
+						taking all block offsets and widths as known at runtime.
+Compile and execute at runtime using a crude JIT compiler.
+						Cause of timing variability unknown, but
+						perf stat -dd suggests that the size of the generated code may be placing a strain on the instruction cache.
+For larger inputs
+						that trigger correspondingly larger
+						generated code, performance can plummet.
 ```